 In fact, I really had a hard time in the beginning.
 I was stuck with finding jobs that even a twelve-year-old kid can do and wasted time and connects applying to dozens of jobs.
 That was before I discovered my talent in writing.

 That’s why I compiled these tips for those of you who are yet to start your Upwork journey.
 I know how hard it can get.
-But rest assured, once you read these tips I wrote here, you will have a better understanding of the platform and how to make it work for you.
+But rest assured, after you read this article, you will have a better understanding of the platform and how to make it work for you.

 Let’s get started. 😊